joelchrono12/joelchrono12.ml/_posts/2025-07-15-trying-not-to-fall-into-consummerism.md

 I can't pinpoint exactly what it is, but I guess Casio watches are just part of my persona, it's something I wear and that kinda says something about me.
 I feel like it says *"I purchase stuff that lasts!"* although, I guess it also says *"and I buy too many of them!"*

 Well, that was a nice ramble I think.
-Consummerism is not good kids.
+Consumerism is not good kids.
 Buy a Miyoo Mini Plus.

 This is day 98 of [#100DaysToOffload](https://100daystooffload.com)